kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     urlPrefix: https://github.com/flavio
 ```

-### Github actions signature verification
+### GitHub actions signature verification

-This signature validation kind is used to validate policies signed in Github
+The signature validation kind, `githubAction` is used to validate policies signed in a Github
 Actions.
 This can be achieved with the `genericIssuer` kind as well.
 But
 this kind simplifies the signature requirement creation by defining two fields: